-The Spokane office of the National Weather Service has issued a winter storm watch, calling for significant snow and blowing winds this weekend.
+OKANOGAN - The Spokane office of the National Weather Service has issued a flood watch for most of eastern Washington, calling for heavy, widespread rain.

 Due to inclement weather, several area schools are planning closures and delays for classes on Wednesday, Jan.
 23. This list will be updated as information becomes available.